Oregon's Economy: Overview

-Oregon is one of the most trade dependent states in the nation.
-Additionally, to some extent, economic activity in other countries helps drive the state’s economy.
-The value of exports from Oregon to foreign countries was $18.6 billion in 2013.
+Oregon is one of the most trade dependent states in the nation and, to some extent, economic activity in other countries helps drive the state’s economy.
+The value of exports from Oregon to foreign countries was $20.1 billion in 2015.
 The state’s largest trading partners are China, Canada, Malaysia, Japan and South Korea.
 Of course, Oregon’s trade with other U.S. states far exceeds its trade with foreign nations.

 The aging population will factor into the future of Oregon’s economy.
 The eldest members of the “Baby Boom” generation, those born between 1946 and 1964, are becoming eligible for Social Security benefits, and many are considering retirement.
 Nearly one out of four workers in Oregon is already 55 years or older.
 As the generation ages, employers will need to find new workers with the skills to replace their retiring workforce.
 At the same time, the growing number of retirees will demand more leisure and health care services.